-FDA and CDC closely monitor vaccine safety after the public begins using the vaccine.
+FDA and CDC closely monitor vaccine safety after the public begins using or receiving the vaccine.

-The purpose of monitoring is to watch for adverse events (possible side effects).
-Monitoring a vaccine after it is licensed helps ensure that possible risks associated with the vaccine are identified.
+Monitoring a vaccine after it is licensed helps ensure that possible side effects and risks associated with the vaccine are identified.

+Vaccine Adverse

+Event Reporting

-Vaccine Adverse Event Reporting System (VAERS)
+System (VAERS)